-Team Briefings
+Running Team Briefings

-Team Briefings are used to outline the objectives of the team, assess past performance and discuss any possible queries the team may have.
+Team Briefings are used to outline the objectives of the team, assess past performance and discuss any possible queries that anyone may have.
 It is also an opportunity to communicate wider organisational messages to your team members.
-Briefings should be undertaken regularly in order to stay on top of all projects and all team members should be present.
+Briefings should be undertaken regularly in order to stay on top of all projects and all members should be present.

-Firstly, it is essential that team objectives are outlined in the briefing.
+- Objectives: Firstly, it is essential that team objectives are outlined in the briefing.
 This includes the aims of the team, and how it aligns to the organisation's overall goals, as well as individual responsibilities.

-Another key skill in these scenarios is to ensure all members are involved and make equal contributions.
+- Involvement of everyone: Another key skill in these scenarios is to ensure all members are involved and make equal contributions.
 It is common that some individuals will be less keen to voice their concerns, while some may speak a lot, the skill is to distribute the talking time across the group.